cloone8/ruboy/README.md

-# cpr_gameboy
+# ruboy

-A easy-to-integrate gameboy emulation library written in rust
+A Gameboy emulator with an easy-to-port library